samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training/SELECT & SORT.md

 - schema.name identifies the schema then (.) table in that schema in a case where there is multiple schemas or in a broad DB.

 3. ### LIMIT X;
-- IF WE DO NOT KNOW THE AMOUNT OF THE DATA OR COLUMNS WE USE LIMIT SO THAT NOT TO CRASH THE SYSTEM.
-It's the best practise to always use a limit.
+- IF WE DO NOT KNOW THE AMOUNT OF THE DATA OR COLUMNS WE USE 'LIMIT' SO THAT we do not CRASH THE SYSTEM.
+It's of best practise to always use a limit.

 # SORTING TEXT COLUMN
 4. ### ORDER BY